AndreyDrapatiy/GH-Javascript-13/README.md

 ### Description

+React application using redux with persistent storage and validations.
-It is Simple React-redux user form with real-time validation
+It is a form with such fields:
+* name (required),
+* email (required),
+* phone (required),
+* address (required),
+* postcode (required),
+* date of birth (required, datepicker).

 ### Prerequisites

-You need Node.js to start app
+You need the following programs to be installed on your computer:

-###  Installation

-* In the terminal run the command "npm install" to get all the required modules.
+Node.js

 ### Start Application for Development

-* You just need to use command "npm start" to run application.
+* You just need to use command "npm run start" to run application.

+### Start Application for Building Production Version
+* Run "npm run build:prod" in the terminal.

+### Technologies Used

+React, Redux, JavaScript, Sass